averastlast/SEI-Project-2-Grindhouse/README.md

 This version is the scaled back version though.
 All the schemas have been separated, nothing is nested, no ObjectId used.
 Users can perform CRUD on all three schemas equally.

+Had a stupid issue with Axis paths working locally but not remotely.
+Had to revert views axis file from "axis" back to earlier "Axis" name.
+Captialization was the issue.
+Ignored locally but not by Heroku.

 **Live Site:** <https://guarded-oasis-67077.herokuapp.com/>

 ## Technologies Used